ldv-klever/klever/docs/install.rst

     * *keep working directory* attribute implies not to delete generated working directories.
 If you are going to debug psi or a verification tool it is recommended to set it as *true*, but it will cause problems in case of solving the same job or task twice.
-    * *job client configuration* attribute corresponds to an absolute path to a file with client configuration.
-You can prepare such file on the base of :file:`Cloud/conf/client.json`.
+    * *job client configuration*/*task client configuration* attribute corresponds to an absolute path to a file with job/task client configuration (see below).
     * *"verification tools"* contains names of verification tools, corresponding versions and absolute pathes to binaries of corresponding verification tools.